Bodhert/plotly_live/README.md

 ## To plan or discuss or leave an implementation design
 As part of your presentation you may include how you would implement: live updates of shared plots as they are updated by the creator, collaborative editing, more advanced expressions, interactive plots.

+## MVP
+simply bring the csv and plot from that.

 ## Learn more
   * Official website: https://www.phoenixframework.org/